-- The site must include a comprehensive series of opens spaces all linked by the footpath and cycleway network to peripheral green space and areas outwith the site boundary;
+- The site must include a comprehensive series of open spaces all linked by the footpath and cycleway network to peripheral green space and areas outwith the site boundary;

-- Developers should refer to the Cairngorms National Park Supplementary Planning Guidance on Open Space (www.cairngorms.co.uk) for the specific requirements for open space provision.
-Open spaces should provide for a variety of activities including:
+- Developers should refer to the Cairngorms

+National Park Supplementary Planning

+Guidance on Open Space

+(www.cairngorms.co.uk) for the

+specific requirements for open space

+provision.
+Open spaces should provide for a

+variety of activities including:

 - equipped play areas

 - ball games and other informal play space

+- natural / semi-natural green spaces

-- structural tree planning
+- structural tree planting

 - supporting shrub and herbaceous planting

-- high quality social spaces, such as areas of public art, allotment space or other public place; - The site should allow for peripheral planting to screen and frame views into and out of the site as well as a comprehensive tree structure across the whole area including street and garden trees, integrated into the structure of trees in the open spaces; - The peripheral planting areas should be a minimum of 15m wide and where shelter is required from prevailing winds they should be planted with a high proportion of trees supported with shrub planting.
+- high quality social spaces, such as areas of public art, allotment / community growing space or other public space

+- The site should allow for peripheral planting to screen and frame views into and out of the site as well as a comprehensive tree structure across the whole area, including street and garden trees.
+These should be integrated into the structure of trees in the open spaces;

+- The peripheral planting areas should be a minimum of 15m wide and, where shelter is required from prevailing winds, they should be planted with a high proportion of trees supported with shrub planting.
 Internal areas should be an appropriate width to allow them to be sustainable and robust.
 In general a minimum of 10m around open spaces and 5m in others should be suitable.
-Planting should be largely native species; - Further natural green space should be retained in particular, designed to conserve and enhance existing biodiversity.
+Planting should be largely native species;

+- Further natural green space should be retained and, in particular, designed to conserve and enhance existing biodiversity.